Sambonic/Scrapedin/README.md

 ```

-<a name="functions"></a>
+<a name="jsfunctions"></a>
-## Functions
+## Job Scraping Functions
-The following are functions that can be called directly by the user in order to achieve the tasks of logging in, scraping data and analyzing it.
+The following are objects and functions that can be called and initialised directly by the user in order to achieve the tasks of logging in, scraping data and analyzing it.

 **Note:** Functions starting with "_" found in project files perform the data cleaning process automatically and are not meant to be called directly by the user.